 Do not use it in a location with high static electricity or magnetic fields as the safety devices may be damaged, without the damage being visible.
 If the battery gives off an odor, generates heat, becomes discolored or deformed, or in any way appear abnormal during use, recharging or storage, immediately discontinue use of the battery, remove it from the device or battery charger and place it in a sealed container or box.
 Contact Naturebytes if this occurs.
 If the battery terminals are contaminated, clean the terminals with a dry cloth before use.
-Poor connection between the battery and the electronic circuitry of the instrument may cause power failure or charge failure.
+Poor connection between the battery and the electronic circuitry of the battery terminals are contaminated or an electronic circuitry of the instrument may cause power failure or charge failure.

 Be aware discarded batteries may cause fire, tape the battery terminals to insulate them before disposal.
 Do not dispose the battery in fire or heat.